tuyojr/tuyojr/README.md

 - 🥷🏽 He/Him
 - 🤪 Fun fact: I'm currently an amateur football palyer at [Ablaze Football Academy](https://www.instagram.com/fc_ablaze/).
 I play central attacking midfield 🪄 ⚽🏃🏽‍♂️.
 I love video games 🎮 A LOT and I'll be working to create one soon.
 - 😎🌚 Another Fun fact: Shisui Uchiha is one of my brothers, Thomas Shelby is my uncle.
-- 📚 I’m currently learning Terraform, Docker, K8s for cloud and also Unity and C# for gaming.
+- 📚 I’m currently learning K8s, Prometheus, and Grafana for cloud and also loking to learn Unity and C# for gaming.
 - 🤝🏽 I’m looking to contribute to open source projects.
 - 💼 Interested in Cloud Developer/Cloud DevOps Engineer/S.R.E./Game Design roles (Intern or Junior(entry) level).
 - 📫 You can [view my resume](https://drive.google.com/file/d/1rsZABQLvKQnwQql7JKx-4Plo_Hsbs027/view?usp=sharing) and also contact me by emailing olutuyod@outlook.com.